 Better Treatment Alternative for Opioid Addiction

-The National Institutes on Drug Abuse reports that some 90 Americans die every day from opioid overdose, and a lot of this comes from misuse of prescription pain relievers, as well as overdose from heroin and synthetic opioids like fentanyl.
+The National Institutes on Drug Abuse reports that some more than 90 Americans die every day from opioid overdose, and a lot of this comes from misuse of prescription pain relievers, as well as overdose from heroin and synthetic opioids like fentanyl.

 Meanwhile, the Centers for Disease Control and Prevention (CDC) notes that prescription opioid misuse costs the U.S. around $78.5 billion a year, from healthcare expenses, loss productivity, drug treatment centers and from criminal justice involvement.

-FDA Commissioner Scott Gottlieb noted that there are already three approved drugs for treating opioid addiction, but the FDA remains “committed to supporting the development of novel treatments, both drugs and devices, that can be used to address opioid dependence or addiction, as well as new, non-addictive treatments for pain that can serve as alternatives to opioids.”
+FDA Commissioner Scott Gottlieb, noted that there are already three approved drugs for treating opioid addiction, but the FDA remains “committed to supporting the development of novel treatments, both drugs and devices, that can be used to address opioid dependence or addiction, as well as new, non-addictive treatments for pain that can serve as alternatives to opioids.”

 There are a number of other efforts to combat the opioid epidemic, including an app that tracks opioid overdoses all over the U.S. in real-time.
 Others are looking to artificial intelligence (AI) to find solutions, while some are testing devices that could replace non-addictive painkillers.
 In order to put an end to the opioid crisis, it’s also necessary to improve on our knowledge of improving recovery.

 Contact us at GateHouse for any questions you may have regarding our program and medication assisted treatment options.
 Reach out to us at (855) 448-3588.
 We are available to you 24/7.